 David was born in London, his parents having earlier moved there from North Wales in connection with his father’s career.
-The family then returned to North Wales early in David’s childhood, and he has spent most of his life living and working in the area.
+The family returned to North Wales early in David’s childhood, and he has spent most of his life living and working in the area.
 He attended Ruabon Grammar School, then went on to study law at University College London and the College of Law in Chester.

-Upon completion of his studies, he moved to Ruthin to train as a solicitor.
+Upon completion of his academic studies, he moved to Ruthin to train as a solicitor.
 After qualification, he established his own legal practice in Llandudno.

 David developed an interest in politics at an early age, along with a commitment to the Conservative party.
 He was a Parliamentary candidate in the 1997 and 2001 General Elections, and briefly served as a regional Member of the Welsh Assembly.

 David was selected as the Conservative Party’s candidate for Clwyd West at the 2005 General Election.
 It was the first time that he had contested the seat, and he succeeded in taking it with a majority of 133.

 Upon becoming a Member of Parliament, David joined the Welsh Affairs Select Committee, and served as a member of that committee for the duration of the 2005-10 Parliament.
 In November 2006, he was appointed Shadow Minister for Wales, thereby joining the opposition front bench.
 He held that role for the remainder of the 2005-10 Parliament.